You can bring a motion on consent at any time, even before a case conference.

 - Form 13A: Certificate of Financial Disclosure, where you list all the documents that prove what you said in your financial statement.

 - Support Deduction Order, if your agreement is about support.

 - Support Deduction Order Information Form, if your agreement is about support.

 - Updated table of contents, that lists the documents you're adding to your continuing record.

-You need to call the court or go to the courthouse to ask the court clerk for a date when the judge will hear your motion.
+You need to call or go to court to ask the court clerk for a date when the judge will hear your motion.
 You write this date on your Form 14: Notice of Motion.

 Make copies of your completed documents for you and your partner.

-You must serve your partner with a copy of the documents at least 4 days before the date of your motion.
-You serve your partner by regular service or special service.
+You must serve your partner with a copy of the documents at least 6 days before the date of your motion.
 Serve your documents below explains how to do this.